maiqha/maiqha.github.io/index.md

-My goal is to help businesses optimize outcomes, automate processes, and make data-driven decisions.
-My educational background combined with work experience building systems, making dashboards, and managing projects, made me a versatile generalist with a knack for drawing insights and giving recommendations.
-I'm now looking for work opportunity to specialize as a data analyst.
+My goal is to help businesses and organizations optimize outcomes, automate processes, and make data-driven decisions.
+My educational background combined with work experience building systems, making dashboards, and managing projects, made me a versatile generalist with a knack for drawing insights and providing recommendations.
+I'm now looking to specialize as a data analyst as I'm earning my Google Data Analytics certificate.

 View my [resume](https://maiqha.github.io/resume/2022.06.04-Mai-Ha-resume.pdf).